AndrasKovacs/staged/runtime_codegen/proto2/spine_reduction.md

 Let's have `Bool`, and a simple case-splitting operation `case`, which we write in postfix spine form.
 For example,

-    f x .(case True False) .(case False True)
+    f x .(case true false) .(case false true)

 means the same as

-    case (case (f x) of True → True; False → False) of True → False; False → True
+    case (case (f x) of true → true; false → false) of true → false; false → true

 Consider now

-    α x .(case True True) =? β x .(case True True)
+    α x .(case true true) =? β x .(case true true)

 This clearly does not have a unique solution.
-We can set `α` to `λ _.
-True` or `λ _.
-False`, and independently `β` as well, and in each case the equation holds.
+We can set `α` to `λ _. true` or `λ _. false`, and independently `β` as well, and in each case the equation holds.
 What about

-    α x .(case True True) =? x .(case True True)
+    α x .(case true true) =? x .(case true true)

 Now I claim that there is a unique solution:

     α := λ x. x

-To my knowledge, this has not been considered previously.
+To my knowledge, this kind of solution has not been considered in the literature, nor is it implemented in practice.
 This works because an eliminator that's blocked on a rigid variable in the scrutinee, is not so squishy and wobbly anymore; it's definitionally injective in the other arguments.

-Similarly, we may assume natural numbers and `_+_` defined by matching on the first argument, and consider
+Similarly, assume natural numbers and `_+_` defined by matching on the first argument, and consider

     α x + y =? x + y